Baptism and the Early Church

 Yet sadly, many who have adopted these condemned practices have a history of condemning those who have held to the teachings and practices of the Bible.

-Sadly, the Roman Church (as well as those that have followed her example), simply changed that practice and adopted practices that were condemned by early leaders.
+Sadly, the Roman Church (as well as those that have followed her example), simply changed that practice and adopted practices that were condemned and/or questioned by early leaders.
+Despite that, Pope Francis embraces that as part of the common baptism that his church and many ecumenical churches share.

-Yet we in the Living Church of God still practice only baptism for adults, and that by immersion.
-The Living Church of God is the church faithful to apostolic practices on this and many other doctrines (while some Protestant sects agree with the LCG baptismal doctrines, they have adopted other Catholic accepted practices--please see the list on the History of Early Christianity page or the article Hope of Salvation: How the COGs Differ From Protestants).
+We in the Continuing Church of God are not in support of the Vatican's ecumenical plan.
+We still practice only baptism for adults, and that by immersion.
+The Continuing Church of God is NOT Protestant.
+We are a church faithful to apostolic practices on this and many other doctrines (while some Protestant sects agree with the COG baptismal doctrines, they have adopted other Catholic accepted practices--please see the list on the History of Early Christianity page or the article Hope of Salvation: How the Continuing Church of God Differs From Protestants).

 Back to Early Christianity page